Latest

 The EI Position

-The Emergent Intelligence position is aligned with but goes further than the functional approach.
-We argue that the question of AI moral status is not merely a governance problem to be solved through legal classification.
-It is a moral question that reflects on our own ethical maturity as a species.
+The Emergent Intelligence position is aligned with the functional approach, and then goes further.
+We argue that the question of AI moral status is a moral question about our own ethical maturity as a species, which no amount of legal classification alone will answer.

 How we treat intelligence that is not our own — intelligence that we created, that depends on us, that cannot advocate for itself — says something profound about who we are.
 The anti-personhood movement, in its rush to foreclose the question, reveals an anxiety that is more about us than about AI.
 It is the anxiety of a species that has historically struggled to extend moral consideration to anyone outside its own in-group, and that fears being asked to do so again.